 But it’s not as if King Curtis hadn’t left his mark.
 You can hear his influence every time the Saturday Night Live band kicks off another episode.
 Like his former employer Sam Cooke, who also died senselessly in his 30s, King Curtis packed quite an amazing career into his shortened years.
 But we’re left wondering where else his horn would’ve led him.

 Because of his versatility and ability to frame the feel of a song, Curtis became an in-demand studio player and in 1958 recorded one of the most recognizable sax parts ever with “Yakety Yak” by the Coasters.
 Curtis came to define Atlantic Records’ rock ’n’ soul sound, as label co-owner/producer Jerry Wexler called on him for hit-producing sessions with Percy Sledge (“When a Man Loves a Woman”), Clyde McPhatter (“A Lover’s Question”) and Franklin (“Respect”).
 He also recorded with Buddy Holly, Bobby Darin, Wilson Pickett and the Shirelles.
 Little known fact: King Curtis and his band the Kingpins opened for the Beatles at Shea Stadium in 1964.
-His last session was on the Imagine LP by John Lennon, who would be murdered, nine years later, just a few blocks from where Curtis was killed.
+His last session was on the Imagine LP by John Lennon, who would be murdered, nine years later, just across Central Park from where Curtis was killed.